 Weight Of The Chairs

-Not the most important property of a managers chair but we point it out because it is the easiest to evaluate.
+Not the most important property of a manager’s chair but we point it out because it is the easiest to evaluate.

-The rule of thumb will tell us that the higher quality chair will use higher quality materials which have greater density and there mass.
+The rule of thumb will tell us that the higher quality chair will use higher quality materials that have greater density and there mass.
 In short, the chairs that are heavier are also better.

 On the other hand, if you find an executive chair that weighs less than 40 pounds, you have to think twice before buying it.
 Most of the top chairs weigh 50 pounds; so there is a 10-pound difference, and you can bet it is because of different materials.

 How Much Is Appropriate To Pay For An Executive Chair?